-Governance and progress monitoring of our work on modern slavery and ethical trade is executed through monthly meetings between Lovering Foods Managing Director, CSR Manger and CSR Executive.
+Governance and progress monitoring of our work on modern slavery and ethical trade is executed through monthly meetings between our Managing Director, Technical Director, and CSR Department.
 Our CSR team meets weekly to drive progress against our ethical trading and modern slavery targets.